L.A. Guns: Reunion between Tracii Guns and Phil Lewis / Steve Riley and Kelly Nickels version of L.A. Guns (2016–present)

 On May 31, 2016, it was announced that Phil Lewis and Tracii Guns would perform together for the first time in 14 years under the name "L.A.
 Guns' Phil Lewis + Tracii Guns" for a handful of shows, including three shows in South America in July, Hair Nation Rock Fest in Irvine on September 17 and Rock N Skull Fest in Joliet, Illinois on October 27.
 This line-up of L.A.
-Guns consists of Lewis and Guns along with bassist Johnny Martin (who had previously been a member of Tracii Guns' version of the band) and drummer Shane Fitzgibbon; with Michael Grant from Steve Riley's line-up touring with the band as second guitarist.
+Guns consists of Lewis and Guns along with bassist Johnny Martin (who had previously been a member of Tracii Guns' version of the band) and drummer Shane Fitzgibbon, with Michael Grant from Steve Riley's line-up touring with the band as second guitarist.

 In September 2016, LA Weekly reported that Lewis and Guns plan to record a new album together under the L.A.
 Guns name for Frontiers Records, originally intended for a June 2017 release.
 The album was supported by a world tour, which kicked off with two shows at the Whisky a Go Go in West Hollywood in March 2017.

 In December 2016 Lewis announced he was leaving L.A.
 Guns, noting "With a heavy heart I have to inform you that as of January 1, 2017 I will no longer be a member of this line up.
 I feel I have gone as far as I can in this band, and unless I get out and focus on myself and something new that has a future, I'm going to stagnate".
 It was later clarified that Lewis was to continue fronting the Tracii Guns version of L.A.
 Guns and that he was only leaving the Steve Riley version.
-The Steve Riley-led version of the band are due to play the M3 Rock Festival in Maryland, in May 2019.
+The Steve Riley-led version of the band were to play the M3 Rock Festival in Maryland, in May 2019.

 It was announced that L.A.
-Guns would be entering the studio to record a brand new album called The Missing Peace which was released on October 13, 2017 The Tracii Guns version announced that they would tour Australia and New Zealand in 2018.
-On March 7, 2018 it was announced that the former Endeverafter guitarist Michael Grant left L.A.
-Guns to pursue other interests including his solo project "Michael Grant and the Assassins".
+Guns would be entering the studio to record a new album called The Missing Peace, which was released on October 13, 2017.
+The Tracii Guns version announced that they would tour Australia and New Zealand in 2018.
+On March 7, 2018, it was announced that the former Endeverafter guitarist Michael Grant left L.A.
+Guns to pursue other interests including his solo project Michael Grant and the Assassins.
 Grant later revealed that he was fired from the band and did not voluntarily leave.
-Grant was replaced by Enuff Z'Nuff guitarist Johnny Monaco, but was replaced by Hamilton a few months later.
+Grant was replaced by Enuff Z'Nuff guitarist Johnny Monaco, but was later replaced by former bassist Hamilton in June.
+By September he too was replaced by Faster Pussycat lead guitarist Ace Von Johnson.